 - Moving STRYD from shoe-to-shoe is mildly inconvenient.
-That’s why I have 3x Garmin footpods.
-But 3x STRYDs would be a considerable investment, especially if/when STRYD move to dual-sided power.
+That’s why I used to use 3x Garmin footpods.
+But 3x STRYDs would be a considerable investment.

 - Some users cite dropouts when worn on an opposite foot to the watch eg left foot and right wrist.
 I never find that and it’s possibly linked to a poor antenna on the watch.

 - At present only one STRYD device can be paired with the STRYD app.